Corriente

 The Corriente is an American breed of small cattle, used principally for rodeo events.
-It derives from Criollo Mexicano stock, which in turn descends from Iberian cattle brought to the Americas by the Conquistadors, and introduced in the sixteenth and seventeenth centuries to various parts of what is now Mexico.
+It derives from Criollo Mexicano stock, which in turn descends from Iberian cattle brought to the Americas by the Conquistadores, and introduced in the sixteenth and seventeenth centuries to various parts of what is now Mexico.

 A breed association, the North American Corriente Association, was formed in 1982.

 History

-Iberian cattle were brought to the Americas by the Conquistadors, and were introduced in the sixteenth and seventeenth centuries to various parts of what is now Mexico.
+Iberian cattle were brought to the Americas by the Conquistadores, and were introduced in the sixteenth and seventeenth centuries to various parts of what is now Mexico.
 From these the various types or breeds of Criollo Mexicano have developed.

 Small cattle for use in rodeo events were exported to the United States in large numbers from the Mexican states of Chihuahua and Sonora, although in the late twentieth century this became difficult as a result of stringent border regulations.
 In Chihuahua annual exports were in the region of 40000 head, and 'Criollo de Rodeo' became an alternate name for the Criollo di Chihuahua; in Sonora, where the Frijolillo is the predominant Criollo breed, small cattle of any kind were commonly known as 'Corriente', meaning 'running'.
 When a breed association for rodeo cattle was formed in the United States in 1982, this was name chosen for the new breed, and the association was called the North American Corriente Association.
 The foundation stock of the Corriente breed included some Florida Scrub cattle and other similar cattle from Louisiana.

 In 2010 the number of breeding cows was 1127.
 In 2016 there were 114 breeders of the Corriente.